CostaMichailidis/getStartedWithCouchAndNode/README.md

 getStartedWithCouchAndNode
 ==========================

-An impress.js presentation on gettings started with CouchDB and Node.js
+An impress.js presentation on __getting started with CouchDB and Node.js__